Want more relevant content? Let us know what year you will graduate high school.

 If you are accepted to the National Honor Society, you will be invited to an induction ceremony with the rest of the newly accepted members of your local NHS chapter.
 These induction ceremonies are typically public events as the NHS endeavors to inspire others through them.
 Your parents will be invited, and you can usually invite anyone else who might be interested.

 Though the national office does not dictate a specific format or script for local induction ceremonies, they do dictate that such ceremonies must be “appropriate and impressive”.
-They also offer a number of ideas and sample programs which can reviewed in their handbook available here.
+They also offer a number of ideas and sample programs which can reviewed in their handbook available here with an NHS account.

 In general, the induction ceremony usually includes: